My name is Steve,

 Help with Computers / internet

-The current projects include: Social Media and Marketing, laying large limestone pavers over a slab, Landscaping, planting grass, cabinet work, furniture restoration, restoration of dry stone walls, masonry, and general assistance.
+The current projects include: Social Media and Marketing, laying large limestone pavers, Landscaping, planting grass, cabinet work, furniture restoration, restoration of dry stone walls, masonry, and general assistance.

 In addition there are always new things that come up and projects that turn out to be bigger than we thought.
 Teaching and learning skills is one of our priorities and most enjoyed parts of our experience.
 Curiosity and a desire to satisfy it is a great way to get the most out of your time here.

 Critical to our experience and success is a good sense of humor!
 We are here to get stuff done, learn something, and have a good time!
 If you have music you like bring it!
 If you have an instrument to play bring it!